josejnra/kafka/kafka-connect.md

 In this connector of type source we generate random data using schema registry to serialize the event's value with Avro.

 ### Sink MinIO (S3)
-First, the plugin must be installed on the Kafka Connect cluster.
+First, the plugin must be installed on the Kafka Connect server.
 This can be achieved by running:
 ```shell
 confluent-hub install --no-prompt confluentinc/kafka-connect-s3:10.0.3
 ```
-The S3 sink configuration content could be as following, `minio.json`:
+The S3 sink configuration content could be as follows, `minio.json`:
 ```json
 {
   "name": "minio-sink",